Yash457888/Bank-Loan-Performance-Risk-Analytics-Dashboard/README.md

 Issue Date and Payment data

-**👉These variables are used to evaluate loan performance and credit risk.**
+**These variables are used to evaluate loan performance and credit risk.**